-Under the Colorado Privacy Act, personal data includes information that is linked or reasonably linkable to an identified or identifiable individual, who is a Colorado resident acting an individual or household capacity (ie, personal information about individuals acting in an employment or B2B context are not in scope).
+Under all four comprehensive state privacy laws, personal data includes information that is linked or reasonably linkable to an identified or identifiable individual, who is a resident of the particular state acting an individual or household capacity.
+Deidentified data, personal data made publicly available, and personal data about individuals acting in an employment or B2B context are not in scope.

 Definition of sensitive personal data

 Varies widely by sector and by type of statute.